bitofmind/swift-model/README.md

 ## Testing

-As SwiftModel manages your model's state and knows when events are being sent as well if any asynchronous works is ongoing, it can help tests to be more exhaustive.
+Because SwiftModel manages your model's state and knows when events are being sent as well if any asynchronous works is ongoing, it can help tests to be more exhaustive.

 For your tests you will set up your root model with a tester instead of an anchor, to get access to testing facilities.
 This is typically done by using the `andTester()` modifier, where you can conveniently override your dependencies as well.